GolamRafi27oo/First-Step-Of-learning-Programming/Readme.md

         1010101000
         ```

+### RIGHT SHIFT (>>):
-7. Bitwise right shift (>>): Shifts the bits of a number to the right by a specified number of positions.
+Bitwise right shift (>>): Shifts the bits of a number to the right by a specified number of positions.
 This operation effectively divides the number by 2 raised to the power of the shift amount.

         Example:
         ```